dustinpfister/examples-electronjs/proto/electionjs-hello-world/README.md

-# hello-world
+# electionjs-hello-world

+At the name suggests yes, this is a hello world example for making an electron.js app.
 I have to get this one out of the way first, so lets get it over with so we can get to the good stuff.
 I am following a getting started guide at the electron js website found here: https://www.electronjs.org/docs/v14-x-y/tutorial/quick-start

 ## Getting this working